Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 ## Calibration

-Incremental encoders which are typically used with AMDC have a fixed number of counts per revolution (for example, 1024) and is denoted by `CPR`.
-The user needs needs to write some code to obtain the encoder count at a given instance and convert the count into usable angular information which can be used within the control code.
+Incremental encoders are typically used with the AMDC and have a fixed number of counts per revolution `CPR` (for example, `CPR = 1024`).
+The user needs needs to provide code that interfaces to the AMDC's drivers to read the encoder count and convert it into usable angular information that is suitable for use within the control code.

 ### Obtaining encoder count and translating it into rotor position